CPNV-ES/LiveCoding/docs/client/installation.md

   * Chrome for Android **^71**
   * Safari IOS **^11.1**

-> As you can note, the platform requires relatively modern browsers.This is because we use many modern javascript features like [dynamic imports](https://caniuse.com/#feat=es6-module-dynamic-import) and [CSS grids](https://caniuse.com/#feat=css-grid).
+> As you can note, the platform requires relatively modern browsers.
+This is because we use many modern javascript features like [dynamic imports](https://caniuse.com/#feat=es6-module-dynamic-import) and [CSS grids](https://caniuse.com/#feat=css-grid).

 ## Installation